Paul Campbell (pitcher): Miami Marlins

 On May 27, 2022, Campbell was placed on the 60-day injured list with a right elbow strain.
 On August 30, it was announced that Campbell had undergone Tommy John surgery and would miss the remainder of the season season as well as most of the 2023 season.
 He was removed from the 40-man roster and sent outright to the Triple–A Jacksonville Jumbo Shrimp on November 2.

 Campbell returned to action in 2024 with the Single–A Jupiter Hammerheads and Double–A Pensacola Blue Wahoos.
 In 11 starts between the two affiliates, he accumulated a 5–1 record and 3.78 ERA with 42 strikeouts across 50 innings pitched.
 Campbell was released by the Marlins organization on July 29, 2024.

+Chicago Cubs

+On February 23, 2026, Campbell signed with El Águila de Veracruz of the Mexican League.
+He had been previously pitching in the Mexican Pacific League with the Naranjeros de Hermosillo, registering 3–1 record with a 6.00 ERA and 20 strikeouts.
+However on April 14, Campbell signed a minor league contract with the Chicago Cubs.
+He made 18 appearances (including nine starts) for the Triple–A Iowa Cubs, struggling to a 2–5 record and 7.33 ERA with 62 strikeouts across 66 1/3 innings pitched.
+Campbell was released by Chicago on August 9.